Citrus Fruit

 Available: December through April

-• Segments range in colour from light red to a deeper red - Contains seeds
+• Segments red in colour - Contains seeds

 • Great for eating or juice!